-- (a) Considering all augmenting paths a(u, v) for which u, v are either terminals, Steiner points, or corners of edges of T. - (b) Considering all augmenting paths a(u, v) for which u, v ∈ T ∩ HV(P∪F), i.e., all paths in (a) plus paths with one or both ends at the projection of a terminal on an edge of T. - (c) Considering all augmenting paths a(u, v) for which u, v ∈ (T ∪ A) ∩ VH(P ∪ F), i.e., all paths in (b) plus paths with one or both ends at the projection of a terminal on an already added augmenting path.
+c) Considering all of the augmenting paths a(u,v) for which $u,v \in (T \cup A) \cap HV(P \cup F)$, i.e., all of the paths in b) plus paths with one or both ends at the projection of a terminal on an already added augmenting path.

-We also implemented versions (a) and (b) for the Best-Drop and ILP algorithms.
-The (c) version of the greedy MRTA algorithm gives almost identical results to the (b) version in experiments with 1-20% wirelength budget and 5-20 terminals, and we omit its results.
+The c) version of the greedy MRTA algorithm gave almost identical results to the b) version in experiments with 1-20% wirelength budget and 5-20 terminals, and therefore we omit its results.